-For the M.A. in park and recreation management, a minimum of 33 semester hours of graduate study is required.
+For the M.A. in Recreation Administration, a minimum of 33 semester hours of graduate study is required.
 Requirements for the M.A. in PRM are a minimum of 18 hours in a program service delivery emphasis area, to include the 12 core hours and 6 hours of research design and statistics, and either 6 hours of thesis or 6 hours of special event planning.
 The remaining 9 required elective hours are chosen from park and recreation graduate courses or from other disciplines that may include health, exercise science, management, marketing, sociology, psychology and education.

 Students that do not possess experience in the leisure, recreation or tourism industries may be required to complete an internship during their course of study.